-The Peer Mentor Program strives to create spaces, through relationships, programs, and other educational opportunities, for students from a diversity of backgrounds to engage in conversations about the educational experience at Reed.
-Through pairing incoming students with current Reedies, this program presents an additional opportunity for students to become familiar with the resources on campus and to connect with a supportive and inclusive community.
-Our hope is that PMP participants will have a reference point for understanding the complexities of being a student from an underrepresented racial/ethnic community at Reed, or being a student who is interested in contributing to making the Reed environment supportive for everyone regardless of race, class, gender identity, sexual orientation, or religious practice.
+The Peer Mentor Program (PMP) strives to create spaces for students from a diversity of backgrounds to engage in conversations about the educational experience at Reed.
+By pairing incoming students with current Reedies, this program introduces new Reedies to resources on campus and builds connections with a supportive and inclusive community.

-Typically students who have participated in this program identify either as being the first in their family to attend college, students of color, and/or students from any background who simply have a desire to engage in conversations about the range of intersections around identity, diversity, and privilege.
+Most PMP participants identify either as being the first in their family to attend college, students of color, students with disabilities, and/or students from any background who simply have a desire to engage in conversations about the range of intersections around identity, diversity, and privilege.

 Please note that there is a 4-day Pre-Orientation Program, prior to General Orientation, which is strongly encouraged for all students who want to participate in PMP during the year.
 We match mentors and mentees on the last day of the Odyssey, based on information they share on the registration forms and additional information we gather during the PMP Odyssey.

 Who are the mentors?